tanbrian/azure-django-starter/README.md

 ### Setup

-Create a virtual environment with Python 3 and `pip` and run `pip install -R` to install package dependencies.
+Create a virtual environment with Python 3 and `pip` and run `pip install -R requirements.txt` to install package dependencies.
 Next, prepare the development environment by filling in fields in provided `.env.example` file.
 Assign a randomly generated string of fifty characters to the `SECRET KEY` and the location of your MySQL configuration file to `MYSQL_CONFIG`.
 The MySQL configuration file should be in the format:

 ```
 [client]